NRS Relief Rex Hall Mobile Storage Units

 List of suitable climates for use of this components

-The Rex Hall Mobile Storage Units are shipped in 5 packages, occupying a total of 7.27 m3 and weighing 2445kg.
-A 20 foot container can transport 5 shelters.
+The Rex Hall Mobile Storage Units are shipped in 5 packages, occupying a total of 5.102 m3 and weighing 2,533 kg.
+Depending on the road weight restrictions of the destination country, a 20 ft container can be used to transport 5 shelters.

 Markings and logos on the tent can be customized to the clients requirements.